Harmony of the Seas: Launch

 Harmony of the Seas took two short "preview cruises", three nights to Cherbourg and four nights to Rotterdam, after reaching port in Southampton on 17 May.
 During these voyages, passengers complained of ongoing construction, a lack of hot water, unopened attractions, excessive waits at restaurants, and other issues.

 Maiden voyage

 The ship's maiden voyage departed from Southampton on 29 May and arrived at its summer home port of Barcelona on 5 June.
 According to passengers on this cruise, construction had finished and the ship was ready to sail.
 For the inaugural season, Harmony of the Seas offered seven-night western Mediterranean cruises originating from Barcelona and Civitavecchia.

 On 10 November 2016, the vessel was officially christened by her godmother, Miami-Dade County teacher Brittany Affolter.

+Refurbishment

+In April 2026, Harmony of the Seas underwent a six-week refurbishment in Navantia shipyard in Cádiz, Spain, which added The Lime & Coconut bar, El Loco Fresh, Samba Grill Brazilian Steakhouse (located in the Solarium Bistro during the evening), Panoramic & Ultimate Family Suites, and an expanded casino to the ship.

 Design

 Facilities

 Harmony of the Seas has 2,747 staterooms, of various sizes, to accommodate (at double occupancy) 5,479 guests.
 The ship is divided into seven neighborhoods, including Central Park and Boardwalk, like her Oasis-class sisters.
 Harmony of the Seas has a number of water-based attractions including two surf simulators, three water slides, and 3 swimming pools.
 These include the first water slides on a Royal Caribbean ship.
 It also includes a large dry slide complex, known as The Ultimate Abyss.
 She also has 20 dining venues, a 1,400-seat theatre and 11,252 works of art.